Idaho bill would legally recognize just two sexes

 Idaho law would only recognize two genders under new legislation introduced Tuesday morning.

-“This [legislation] provides a legal definition for sex, both male and female, that clear and easily understandable,” said Rep. Julianne Young (R-Blackfoot), who sponsors the bill.
+“This [legislation] provides a legal definition for sex, both male and female, that's clear and easily understandable,” said Rep. Julianne Young (R-Blackfoot), who sponsors the bill.

 “In human beings, there are two, and only two, sexes: male and female,” the legislation reads.
 “In no case is an individual’s sex determined by stipulation or self-identification."